ctools/ctools/doc/source/users/reference_manual/ctfindvar.rst

 what it produces on output.
 Please do not write more than 80 characters per line since this file is also used to produce a help text for the terminal.

+The ctfindvar tool is used to search for source variability.
+The tool takes in input some observation files.
+It will make a cube with several maps, each one with a count number integrated over a time period defined by the tinterval parameter for each pixel.
+The tinterval parameter is the time scale over which the variability will be searched.

+Several output files are made:
+- countscube.fits
+    provides all the count-skymaps contained in the cube.
+- peaksigmap.fits
+    a skymap of the highest significance for each pixel
+- srcsig.fits
+    a table containing the GTIs together with the significance for all the sources with a significant variability detected.

 General parameters
 ------------------